r-token/the-golden-hurricast/src/pages/2021-03-12-frank-haith/index.md

 I think fans have answered those questions with their attendance numbers, and Haith has not performed well enough to overcome that significant shortcoming.

 People just don't care about Tulsa basketball right now.
+Maybe Haith can turn it around seven+ years in, but I'd be surprised.

 Last season alone should not save his job.